 Budgetary Guidelines: Pendleton Student Research and Production Grants may NOT be used for the following purposes:

-7. To pay for services and/or items that were not part of the original/approved
+- To pay for services and/or items that were not part of the original/approved grant application.

-Pendleton Research and Production Grants are awarded to individuals for items associated with the cost of a project, such as: purchasing supplies, products and services, or travel costs associated with the project.
+Pendleton Research and Production Grants are awarded to individuals for items associated with the cost of a project, such as purchasing supplies, products and services, or travel costs.
 Services can be covered as long as the providers are not employed at Ithaca College.

-All receipts must be dated for the College’s current fiscal year and for the timeframe in which this project grant is awarded (January 22 until May 13, 2013).
-Also, the College cannot reimburse sales tax, so that amount must be deducted from all receipts that are submitted for reimbursement (except for some travel receipts).
+All receipts must be dated for the College’s current fiscal year and for the timeframe in which this project grant is awarded (January 23, 2017 until May 5, 2017).
+Also, the College cannot reimburse sales tax, so that amount must be deducted from all receipts that are submitted for reimbursement (except when traveling).

 Specific questions concerning what can or cannot be funded by Pendleton Research and Production Grants should be addressed to Karen Wheeler in the Dean's Office (tel.
 274-3894, email: email@example.com).

 Grant Review and Selection Process: The Pendleton Grants Committee will review all applications and make final recommendations to Diane Gayeski, Dean of the Roy H. Park School of Communications.
-Applicants will be notified by April 1, 2013 on the outcome of their application.
-Further questions concerning the grants may be addressed to the committee chair, Associate Dean Virginia Mansfield-Richardson (tel.
+Applicants will be notified by March 31st about the outcome of their application.
+Further questions concerning the grants may be addressed to the committee chair, Associate Dean Rob Gearhart (tel.
 274-1021, email address: firstname.lastname@example.org).